 According to an Economic Times report, an RBI official said:

-“This feature would have enabled customers to issue a onetime mandate to make recurring payments for periodic services rendered from merchants.
+“This feature would have enabled customers to issue a one-time mandate to make recurring payments for periodic services rendered from merchants.
 The use cases for this would have been automatic payments of monthly bills and subscription-based services.”

-“We had asked the RBI to make the feature available just for bank customers as it would have simplified the process of credit recovery on services such as EMI, credit cards and insurance premiums…the RBI scrapped the feature because it felt the technology could be misused by unregulated operators to widen their credit network using pyramid schemes and chit funds.”
+“We had asked the RBI to make the feature available just for bank customers as it would have simplified the process of credit recovery on services such as EMI, credit cards, and insurance premiums…the RBI scrapped the feature because it felt the technology could be misused by unregulated operators to widen their credit network using pyramid schemes and chit funds.”

 You may also like this infographic on the future of UPI payments.

-UPI or Credit Card for recurring payments?
+UPI Vs Credit Card for recurring payments

 We have put together some pointers that can help you decide which instrument you could choose for your recurring payments business.

 Recurring payments with a payment link!

 Did you know you could allow your customers to pay with any mode they want with an Instamojo payment link?
 Just use the Request a Payment app to schedule payment requests and let your customers pay you with any modes.

 Here’s how you can use Instamojo RAP for your recurring payments business: